 Variety is key so that you don’t get bored and end up eating the same thing every day.
 Although, some people find it easier and simpler to stick to the same foods day in and day out.
 Whatever works for YOU.

-OK let’s look at the different macro nutrients and foods that will make up your diet.
+The different macro nutrients and foods that will make up your diet:

 - Always think PROTEIN.
 This should be your main focus, and each of your meals must contain some form of protein.
 The reason for this is so that you can constantly supply your body with amino acids necessary for muscle repair and growth, as well as many other bodily functions ( such as hair growth, skin rejuvenation etc).
 Some protein food sources include: Chicken, eggs, red meat, fish, Greek yoghurt, cottage cheese, milk, lentils, quinoa, tofu, nuts.